cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 To get an idea of how cost effective our modified sedimentation tank is, we will use the 1L/s sed tank as a reference point.
 In total, the tank for the 1L/s costs 38,584 Lempiras, or in USD, \$1,569.27.
 In terms of cost per liter per second, this is \$1,569.27 per L/s.
 The total cost of our sedimentation tank is \$2,084.15.
 Given that our tank will yield roughly 4 L/s, this gives us a cost per liter per second of \$521.04.
 Assuming the pricing calculations were done correctly, this is roughly 3 times cheaper than the current 1L/s plant!
 This indicates that pursuing the construction of a slightly larger 4L/s plant would be more economical than relying on 4 1L/s plants working in parallel to achieve the same flow rate.

+[Great!
+Add some more detail on the design and cost comparison with the current PF300.
+For both designs calculate reasonable design flows assuming 1 mm/s upflow velocity in the floc blanket.
+Calculate or estimate the available height for the floc blanket assuming that there is 5 cm of clear water below the plate settlers. make sure to have the same capture velocity for the plate or tube settlers to make the comparison fair.
+Of course, we need to do research to figure out what capture velocity is actually optimal. ]:#

 [Good, but I think you missed the cost of several important items.
 Presumably inlet and outlet manifolds got larger in diameter and required longer pipes, the plate settlers need to be 4 times the area, and the floc hopper is likely much too small.
-Can you comment on what components resulted in the major cost savings?]
+Can you comment on what components resulted in the major cost savings?]:#

 An important thing to note in the above calculations is that neither price analysis includes labor costs.
 That being said, without having any concrete reference points, it is our guess that our sedimentation tank would be simpler to manufacture and thus result in potentially lower labor costs.
 After all, increased simplicity is one of our main design goals.
 Our honeycomb tube settlers, since they are one solid piece, should be easier to install and support.
 Furthermore, since our tank is one straight, solid piece, the only additional construction requirements are that the top be cut off.
 Besides that, the remaining components of our sed tank should be roughly equal in complexity when compared to those of the 1 L/s.